Frequently Asked Questions for British Columbia

 Can someone in BC die from methamphetamine overdose?

 Although methamphetamine is not the most popular drug in British Columbia, there are still a lot of users in the province.
 There are several who end up overdosing on meth and some of them do turn out to be fatal.
-Since the beginning of the 21st century, there has definitely been an increase of methamphetamine overdose deaths over the years.
+Since the beginning of the 21st century, there has definitely been an increase in methamphetamine overdose deaths over the years.

 For example, in 2001, there were two deaths due to meth overdose.
 But in 2005, there were 16 deaths related to methamphetamine overdose.
 Between 2001 and 2005, there were a total of 36 fatal meth overdose in British Columbia.
 Statistics also show that almost 50% of all of the meth overdose victims were injecting methamphetamine.